"She is incredibly bright, very hard-working and gets excellent results." Chambers and Partners UK Bar 2020

 Carly is a specialist Family practitioner whose practice focuses on Public Law Children Act work.
 She accepts instructions to appear in the Family Division, before the Circuit Bench and at Inquest.

 Carly sits on the North Eastern Circuit as a Family Recorder in Private Law and Public Law Children Act cases and in August 2019 was appointed as a Deputy High Court Judge, sitting in the Family Division.
-She also sits as an Assistant Coroner in Northumberland and Newcastle Upon Tyne.
+She also sits as an Assistant Coroner in Newcastle and North Tyneside and North and South Northumberland.

 As a result of her judicial experience, Carly is uniquely placed to advise on appeal and to undertake Appellate work.
 She has appeared in a number of notable Court of Appeal cases, listed below.